yingdanlu/Douyin_CCR/README.md

 <br />warmth: warm color dominance score
 <br />cold: cold color dominance score
 <br />face_rate: proportion of frames that contain faces

+Variables from human coding
+<br />account_type: type of the account
+<br />account_type2: type of the account (combines gov/ccp and state media accounts into regime-affiliated accounts)
+<br />newspaper_ch: Chinese name of all newspaper accounts
+<br />daily: whether newspapers is a daily (日报), which means it is a mouthpiece newspaper
+<br />topic_category: category of the trending topic
+<br />covid: whether a topic relates to covid-19